 ¡Hola!
 I’m a writer, host and producer based in New York City.
-Find my national politics stories in The US Sun, travel pieces in the Orange County Register covering the county seat of Santa Ana, transportation and multicultural issues across the region.
-I was fortunate enough to grow up near Los Angeles speaking Spanish, Cantonese and English, in that order, and frequently use all three languages in my reporting.
-Since 2010, I have received 20 journalism awards.
+Find my national politics stories in The US Sun, travel pieces in the Orange County Register, and sports reports on the Headline Sports podcast.
+I was fortunate to grow up near Los Angeles speaking Spanish, Cantonese and English, in that order, and frequently use all three languages in my reporting.
+Since 2010, I have received two dozen journalism awards.

 Previously, I worked for Newsweek, where I covered the Trump family and administration.
-At the San Francisco Examiner and my stories on evictions and the housing crisis, transportation and a sports feature on the Golden State Warriors won regional journalism awards in 2014 and 2015.
+At the San Francisco Examiner, my stories on evictions and the housing crisis, transportation and a sports feature on the Golden State Warriors won regional journalism awards in 2014 and 2015.
 On the transit beat, I trailed Google buses, talked my way into exclusive access for the Central Subway tunnel drilling breakthrough and got several scoops on the struggling taxi industry’s moves against Uber and other mobile app-based ride services.
 I focused on neighborhoods including Chinatown and the Mission district, where my language skills gave me insights into the lives of people who do not speak English.

 Before joining the SF Examiner and returning to English-language media, I had the unique opportunity to help launch the first Spanish-language regional sports network, Time Warner Cable Deportes, covering the Los Angeles Lakers.
 Besides being a coordinating producer for all Lakers home games, I wrote stories in for Time Warner Cable SportsNet and produced #LAPREPA, an original weekly show on Latino high school athletes that has been recognized with a Los Angeles Area Emmy Award.